ShrineethKotian/Image-Processing-for-Gaming-Content/README.md

 # Image-Processing-for-Gaming-Content
 A 3-part pipeline to make synthetic game images more realistic using ISP, Super-Resolution, and GAN discriminators.
 Improves color, detail, and realism with FID/KID evaluation against Cityscapes.

+# CV Praktikum – Photorealism Enhancement Pipeline
+This repository contains a modular pipeline to enhance photorealism in synthetic video game imagery (GTA5) using three core components:

+Image Signal Processing (ISP)

+Super-Resolution (SR)

+Lightweight Discriminator Models for GANs

+Each branch contains code and documentation for one component, developed by a different team member.

+📦 Structure
+The project is split into three parts:

+Neural Image Signal Processing (ISP) for Photorealism
+Author: Shrineeth Kotian
+Lightweight hybrid ISP pipeline that includes white balance, color correction, adaptive gamma, CLAHE, NILUT, vignette, sharpening, etc.

+Enhancing Game Visuals using Super-Resolution and Image Restoration
+Author: Ganesh Gopalakrishna
+Evaluation of SR models like RealESRGAN, SwinIR, StableSR, and NAFNET using synthetic degradation tailored for gaming imagery.

+Lightweight Discriminator Architectures for Realism-Guided GANs
+Author: Aishwarya G. Rao
+Benchmarking of efficient GAN discriminators (MobileNetV3, Swin-T, ConvNeXt, VGG) suitable for low-compute photorealism.

+⚙️ Installation
+To run the notebooks: